Your favorites:

 About Washington, D.C.

 The U.S. Constitution in 1789 called for the creation of a federal district under exclusive jurisdiction of the U.S. Congress.
 As such, Washington, D.C., is not part of any state, and is not one itself.
-The Residence Act, adopted on July 16, 1790, approved the creation of the capital district along the Potomac River.
-The city was founded in 1791, and the 6th Congress held the first session in the unfinished Capitol Building in 1800 after the capital moved from Philadelphia.
+The Residence Act, adopted on July 16, 1790, approved the creation of the capital district along the Potomac River, and is considered the founding date of the city.
+The 6th Congress held the first session in the partially completed Capitol Building in 1800 after the capital moved from Philadelphia.
+Also in 1800, the White House was completed, with second president, John Adams becoming the first president to reside there.
 In 1801, the District of Columbia, formerly part of Maryland and Virginia and including the existing settlements of Georgetown and Alexandria, was officially recognized as the federal district; initially, the city was a separate settlement within the larger district.
 In 1846, Congress reduced the size of the district when it returned the land originally ceded by Virginia, including the city of Alexandria.
 In 1871, it created a single municipality for the district.
 There have been several unsuccessful efforts to make the district into a state since the 1880s, including a statehood bill that passed the House of Representatives in 2021 but was not adopted by the U.S. Senate.

 Designed in 1791 by Pierre Charles L'Enfant, the city is divided into quadrants, which are centered on the Capitol Building and include 131 neighborhoods.
 As of the 2020 census, the city had a population of 689,545.
 Commuters from the city's Maryland and Virginia suburbs raise the city's daytime population to more than one million during the workweek.
 The Washington metropolitan area, which includes parts of Maryland, Virginia, and West Virginia, is the country's seventh-largest metropolitan area, with a 2023 population of 6.3 million residents.
 A locally elected mayor and 13-member council have governed the district since 1973, though Congress retains the power to overturn local laws.
 Washington, D.C., residents do not have voting representation in Congress, but elect a single non-voting congressional delegate to the U.S. House of Representatives.
 The city's voters choose three presidential electors in accordance with the Twenty-third Amendment, passed in 1961.